-- Complete all required courses with a grade of C+ or above; - Complete all required courses with a cumulative grade point average (GPA) of 2.5 or above;
+- Complete all required courses with a grade of C+ or above; - Complete all required courses with a cumulative grade point average (GPA) of 2.0 or above;

 Practical Nursing graduates are immediately eligible to apply to sit for the National Council Licensure Examination for Practical Nurses (NCLEX-PN).
 Candidates who pass the exam are considered Licensed Practical Nurses.
 Licensure fees include fees to be paid for the NCLEX-PN Licensure Exam and the State Board of Nursing.
 These fees are subject to change by the State Board of Nursing and NCLEX-PN.
+The fees will be paid by Altierus Career Education after the graduate completes the ATI Virtual NCLEX review and receives the green light from ATI.
+Graduates who elect to take the licensure examination in another state will be responsible for paying their own licensure fees.